 As you may recall, Urubko has been on K2 during the winter before, having joined a Polish team that made an attempt on the mountain back in 2017.
-He also famously follows a meteorological calendar when it comes to the seasons, so he doesn’t recognize the first (and only) winter ascent of Broad Peak back in 2013 because it occurred after March 1, but prior to the ending of winter on the calendar.
+He also famously follows a meteorological calendar for the seasons, so he didn’t recognize the first (and only) winter ascent of Broad Peak back in 2013.
+It occurred after March 1, but before the ending of winter on the calendar.

 Perhaps the biggest news of all is that Urubko says this will be his final big expedition to the 8000-meter mountains.
 He says that he’ll retire and concentrate on rock climbing instead.
-Bold words from one of the strongest alpinists in the world, but perhaps he feels like now is the time to get out while he is still alive and in good health.
+Bold words from one of the strongest alpinists globally, but perhaps he feels like now is the time to get out while he is still alive and in good health.

-There are some rumblings that a Polish team will head back to K2 this winter as well, but that isn’t confirmed as of yet.
-Funding needs to be secured and a team would have to be finalized, but it could happen.
+There are some rumblings that a Polish team will head back to K2 this winter, but that isn’t confirmed yet.
+Funding needs to be secured, and a team would have to be finalized, but it could happen.
 If so, K2 Base Camp would have quite a few people in it this winter.

 One thing is for sure, it’ll definitely be an interesting winter to watch what happens on K2.